-The IMMS was established in 1984 as a non-profit organization to conduct research, conserve and educate the public about marine mammals.
+The IMMS was established in 1984 as a non-profit organization to conduct research, conserve, and educate the public about marine mammals.
 The institute has a specialty license for the protection of sea turtles and dolphins.
-You can book a trip here to learn more about these mammals and the role you can play to ensure that they are preserved and protected.
-Expect to see dolphin shows, sea lion shows, bird shows, presentation of reptiles, parakeets, stingrays, and other wildlife here.
+You can book a trip here to learn more about these mammals and the role you can play in ensuring that they are preserved and protected.
+Expect to see dolphin shows, sea lion shows, bird shows, presentations of reptiles, parakeets, stingrays, and other wildlife here.
 There is an aquarium that contains all kinds of fish and a playground for your kids to have fun after the educational tour.

 - Hike Along the Natchez Trace Parkway

 The Natchez Trace Parkway was originally used by Native Americans, slave traders, and European settlers.
 The pathway stretches from Natchez, Mississippi, to Nashville, Tennessee, 444 miles away.
 It is a very scenic route with several attractions.
 For instance, the Tupelo and Bices Cross Roads battlefields lie on this pathway.
 These are historical locations that will trigger your interest in the way of life of the Native Americans.
 You will also come across interesting archaeological and prehistoric sites along the way.

 Rodney town has an air of a town that was once flourishing before misfortunes brought it down.
 When Mississippi became a state in 1817, Rodney was almost voted to become the capital city.
 However, in 1843–1847, the town was struck by yellow fever, forcing most of the residents to flee to other towns.
 They would later return, but soon the civil war would derail the progress of the town.